Mahela Jayawardene

-Denagamage Praboth Mahela de Silva Jayawardene (දෙනගමගේ ප්රබෝත් මහේල ද සිල්වා ජයවර්ධන; born 27 May 1977) is a Sri Lankan former professional cricketer and captain of the Sri Lankan national cricket team.
-He is widely regarded as one of the greatest batsmen from Sri Lankan cricket.
+Denagamage Praboth Mahela de Silva Jayawardene (දෙනගමගේ ප්රබෝත් මහේල ද සිල්වා ජයවර්ධන; born 27 May 1977) is a Sri Lankan former professional cricketer, captain, and batsman of the Sri Lankan national cricket team.

 During the time of his captaincy Jayawardene led his national team to be the winners of the 2008 Asia Cup.
 Jayawardene was the first Sri Lankan in the history of the ICC Men's T20 World Cup to score a century which he did with his 100 runs against Zimbabwe in the 2010 tournament.

 He made his Test cricket debut in August 1997 and his One Day International (ODI) debut the following season in January 1998.
 In 2006 along with his teammate Kumar Sangakkara, Jayawardene made the highest ever partnership in First-class cricket, scoring 624 runs for the third wicket in the first test match of Sri Lanka's home series against South Africa.
 He appeared in 652 international matches representing Sri Lanka in a career spanning for about 18 years.
 During his international career, he also formed a friendship and healthy rivalry with Sangakkara.

 Mahela is the first player in the history of Sri Lankan cricket to score over 10,000 Test runs and is also the second Sri Lankan player to score more than 10,000 runs in ODIs after Sanath Jayasuriya.
 Mahela Jayawardene currently serves as the Chairman of Sri Lanka National Sports Council.